marcoantonioni/daffy/daffydoc/docs/AppStore/CP4DBackupRestore.md

 /data/appstore/cpd-backup-restore/run.sh --runBackup
 ```

+!!!
+Note
-**Plase Note: This may take a while.
+	 This may take a while.
 Do not close your session while the script is running.**

 ## Performing a Restore